AsmaaSaci/30-Days-of-JavaScript/README.md

-# 🚀 30 Days of JavaScript Challenges/
+# 🚀 30 Days of JavaScript Challenges

 Welcome to **30 Days of JavaScript**! 🎉
 A collection of **35 JavaScript challenges** to level up your coding skills, from basics to advanced topics.